entropia/tip-toi-reveng/README.md

     Options:
         -t <transcriptfile>
-           replaces media file indices by a transscript
+           in the screen output, replaces media file indices by a transscript

     Commands:
         info <file.gme>...